awslabs/ssosync/README.md

 1. Depending on the number of users and groups you have, maybe you can get `AWS SSO SCIM API rate limits errors`, and more frequently happens if you execute the sync many times in a short time.
 2. Depending on the number of users and groups you have, `--debug` flag generate too much logs lines in your AWS Lambda function.
 So test it in locally with the `--debug` flag enabled and disable it when you use a AWS Lambda function.
+3. `--sync-method "Groups"` and `--sync-method "users_groups"` are incompatible, because the first use the Google group name as an AWS group name and the second one use the Google group email, take this into consideration.

 ## AWS Lambda Usage